 1. Background Information

-- A conflict of commitment exists when the external activities of an academic staff member are so substantial or demanding of the staff member’s time and attention as to interfere with the individual’s responsibilities to the unit to which the individual is assigned, to students, or to the University.
-(University Policy)
+- A conflict of commitment exists when the external activities of an academic staff member are so substantial or demanding of the staff member’s time and attention as to interfere with the individual’s University Responsibilities.
+(University COCI Policy)

 - A conflict of interest or commitment is in the situation, not one’s behavior.
 All situations involving a conflict must be managed to help prevent a perception that one’s behavior might be suspect.
 Management always begins with disclosure and sometimes involves formal Conflict Management Plans.

-- UIC encourages active participation by academic staff members in outside activities that enhance the professional skills of staff members, or constitute a public service activity.
-(University Policy)
+- UIC encourages active participation by academic staff members in Outside Activities that enhance the professional skills of staff members, or constitute a public service activity.